mds-python/mds-python.github.io/11 Object-Oriented Programming.md

 ---
 parent: Programming for Modelling and Data Analysis
 has_children: true
-nav_order:  9
+nav_order:  11
 ---

-# Numeric Arrays and Data Visualization
+# Object-Oriented Programming